 Strategies identified above are potential responses to cross-cutting barriers to access being experienced on other MTC means-based, equity-oriented policies and programs.
 Staff's proposed internal agency approach is to address these barriers holistically, through a customer-centered, collective approach, instead of in isolation via project-by-project.
 This is to ensure internal means-based initiatives are coordinated, provide a common agenda for change, share measurements for data and results, provide mutually benefitting actions, and foster continuous communications.
 A six-to-eight-month technical analysis for means-based enrollment and eligibility threshold models is being launched in January 2024.
-This task is intended to focus on the policies for the projects align related to eligibility threshold(s) and enrollment models, potential partnership options with existing income-based program providers; and, adjusting the eligibility threshold in MTC's equity programs.
+This task is intended to focus on Clipper START, Express Lane START, and State Route 37, with an emphasis on how and where the policies for the projects align related to eligibility threshold(s) and enrollment models, potential partnership options with existing income-based program providers; and, adjusting the eligibility threshold in MTC's equity programs.